Dinkache Ladoo - A to Z Maharashtrian Sweets

 When it came to D, I was quite fixed to make Dodha Barfi.
 Though there were a couple of other choices, I kept coming back to this recipe.
 However Pradnya said Dodha Barfi sounded more Punjab, so had I drop it.

 The other choice I had were Dudhi Halwa, Dinda, and Dahi-dudhachya vadya.
-Dinkache ladoo didn’t strike until and suddenly I remembered this name as this stayed in mind because of the way it was pronounced.
-All of a sudden I realised I had such a lovely laddo to make!
+Dinkache ladoo didn't strike until and suddenly I remembered this name as this stayed in mind because of the way it was pronounced.
+All of a sudden I realized I had such a lovely laddo to make!

 I also added roasted bits of almond, that gave such a delicious experience when you bit into the ladoos.
-These are not your typical hard ones, they are very soft to hold and will crumble if you press little hard too.
+These are not your typical hard ones, they are very soft to hold and will crumble if you press a little hard too.
 So care should be taken to have a plate while you indulge in these.